opendaylight/transportpce/docs/developer-guide.rst

 interoperability and Yang data models.

 End to end OTN services such as OCH-OTU4, structured ODU4 or 10GE-ODU2e services are supported since Magnesium SR2.
-OTN support will continue to be improved in the following releases of Magnesium and Aluminium.
+OTN support continued to be improved in the following releases of Magnesium and Aluminium.

-An experimental support of Flexgrid is introduced in Aluminium.
+Flexgrid was introduced in Aluminium.
 Depending on OpenROADM device models, optical interfaces can be created according to the initial fixed grid (for R1.2.1, 96 channels regularly spaced of 50 GHz), or to a flexgrid (for R2.2.1 use of specific number of subsequent frequency slots of 6.25 GHz depending on one side of ROADMs and transponders capabilities and on the other side of the rate of the channel.

-The full support of Flexgrid, including path computation and the creation of B100G (Beyond 100 Gbps) higher rate interfaces will be added in the following releases of Aluminium.
+Leveraging Flexgrid feature, high rate services are supported since Silicon.
+First implementation allows rendering 400 GE services.
+This release also brings asynchronous service creation and deletion, thanks to northbound notifications modules based on a Kafka implementation, allowing interactions with the DMaaP Bus of ONAP.

+Phosphorus consolidates end to end support for high rate services (ODUC4, OTUC4), allowing service creation and deletion from the NBI.
+The support of path computation for high rate services (OTUC4) will be added through the different P releases, relying on GNPy for impairment aware path computation.
+An experimental support of T-API is provided allowing service-create/delete from a T-API version 2.1.1 compliant NBI.
+A T-API network topology, with different levels of abstraction and service context are maintained in the MDSAL.
+Service state is managed, monitoring device port state changes.
+Associated notifications are handled through Kafka and  DMaaP clients.

 Module description